ktorch/ktorch/docs/build.rst

 	libc10.so => /home/t/libtorch/lib/libc10.so (0x00007efcd3a65000)
 	libgomp-7c85b1e2.so.1 => /home/t/libtorch/lib/libgomp-7c85b1e2.so.1 (0x00007efcd383b000)

-If the location of the ``libtorch/lib`` is moved or in a different place on the deployment machine, then the LD_LIBRARY_PATH can be used to point to a new location for the PyTorch shared libraries.
+If the location of the ``libtorch/lib`` subdirectory is changed or in a different place on the deployment machine, then the environment variable LD_LIBRARY_PATH can be used to point to a new location for the PyTorch shared libraries.

 ::